 The resources shared by GirlTrek are for informational purposes only and are not meant to serve as medical advice or to replace consultation with your physician or mental health professional.
 GirlTrek does not endorse any of the individuals or organizations listed below or referrals obtained through organizations or websites listed below.
+Use of GirlTrek's National Resource Toolkit constitutes an agreement by the users not to hold GirlTrek, any of its employees, volunteers, or officers liable or responsible for information obtained through the resources below by persons or entities not associated with GirlTrek.

 We are grateful for the women in our movement that show up in amazing ways to serve our community!
 Some of our 2021 Care Crusader's shared their Top Resources with us.
 Check them out HERE!